timebertt/talk-credentials-rotation/content/03-static-credentials.md

 ## Auto-Rotation

 - activated for non-user-facing credentials
-  - internal CAs: 30d validity
 - rotation is prepared when approaching end of validity
 - rotation is completed after 24h
 - fully-automated + disruption-free!

+notes:
+- internal CAs: 30d validity